 A non-stress test is crucial to measure the physical condition of your growing foetus.
 It is done by calculating the reaction of the foetus’ heart rate during movement.
 The doctor will place a device on your belly to check the baby’s heart.
 He might also ask you to consume something to make the baby move around.

-Sometimes your doctor will conduct the ultrasonography with the non-stress test in conjunction to gain details about the foetus’ heart and breathing rate, physical structure and the amniotic fluid test index.
+Your doctor may conduct the ultrasonography with the non-stress test in conjunction, to gain details about the foetus’ heart and breathing rate, physical structure, and the amniotic fluid test index.

 Treatment for Polyhydramnios

 As most cases of polyhydramnios are moderate, the condition often resolves itself over time.
-Your doctor might recommend a few treatments if they suspect the case is severe.
+Your doctor might recommend a few treatments, if your case is suspected to be severe.

 You might have to spend a few weeks in the hospital in cases where bed rest is important.